Keewano Unity SDK

 Use Consistent Product IDs

-Use the same product ID for both methods:
+Use the same product ID for both steps:

 string productId = "com.mygame.crystals_500";